Rome Explorer Pass Review 2023: Is It a Good Value?

-In this Go Rome Pass review, I’ll cover how the pass works, what’s included, how much it costs, and how it can save you money.
-Ultimately, I’ll help you decide if it’s a good fit for your interests as you explore Rome.
+In this Go City Rome Explorer Pass review, we cover how the pass works, what’s included, how much it costs, and how it can save you money.

-Rome is one of the most iconic and history-rich destinations in Europe – actually, in the world.
+Rome is one of the most iconic and history-rich destinations in the world.

 Majestic churches.
 Ancient ruins.
 World-renowned museums and monuments.
 Incredible Italian food.
 Not to mention, Vatican City.